pollen-robotics/reachy-2021-docs/content/help/faq/index.md

 This means the motor has overheat and needs to cooldown.
 Turn the robot off, wait for it to cooldown and turn it on again.
 {{% /expand %}}

-{{% expand "> One of Reachy's module blue led is blinking" %}}
-This means the module encounter an issue (safety shutdown, incorrect instruction, etc.).
-You need to turn the robot off and on again to restart the module.
-For more information on what the blue led means, check the [dedicated page]({{< ref "help/system/orbita-blue-led" >}}).
-{{% /expand %}}

 {{% expand "> Reachy's head doesn't look straight when asked." %}}
 You need to start the robot with the head in a position close to straight when starting the robot.
 Indeed, Orbita's position encoder only covers part of the whole motion range.
 We use this starting position to recalibrate the absolute position.
 {{% /expand %}}